 - Moody´s: Increased risk that Eurozone crisis flares up again

-- Italian and Spanish long-term yields slightly higher
+- Italian and Spanish long-term yields hold lower

 Acting as a backdrop, credit rating agency Moody´s last night said that the situation in Italy "raises the risk of a renewed flare-up in the region's debt crisis."

-Having said that, some analysts are rather more nonchalant.
-At Credit Suisse, for example, they are telling clients that "we have seen this movie before (...)
+Analysts at Credit Suisse, however, were rather more relaxed, telling clients this morning that "we have seen this movie before (...)
 Italy may not be as bad as it seems."